bwarren2/Teching-in-Cambridge/README.md

 # Teching in Cambridge

-I spent almost two years doing independent techie work in Cambridge.
+I spent almost two years doing self-directed tech work in Cambridge.
 Here are thing things you should know as a person thinking about doing the same thing; where to go, what to do, etc.

 ## Sections